gavinhungry/rudiment/README.md

 `db`: Existing database table object to use.
 For `rethinkdb`, the suggested module is [`rethinkdbdash`](https://www.npmjs.com/package/rethinkdbdash).

-`schema`: Optional schema function (or an array of such functions).
-These can be custom functions, or functions returned by a schema library such as [`js-schema`](https://www.npmjs.com/package/js-schema).
+`schema`: Optional schema function (or an array of schema functions).
+These may be custom predicate functions, or functions returned by a schema library like [`js-schema`](https://www.npmjs.com/package/js-schema).

 `props`: Optional array of whitelisted property names to keep in proposed documents before creating or updating.
-If using `js-schema`, this options is not needed, as the properties will be extracted from the schema.
+If using `js-schema`, this option is not needed, as the properties will be extracted from the schema.

 `key`: Optional property name to be used as unique key.

-`index`: Optional property name to use as auto-index, starting at 0.
+`index`: Optional property name to use as an auto-index, starting at 0.

-`uniq`: Optional array of property names to be considered unique (database ID, `key` and `index` are automatically included here).
+`uniq`: Optional array of property names to be considered unique (database ID, `key` and `index` are automatically included).

 `in`: Optional map function for documents being created or updated.